rsm-gh/phantom-player/README.md

 ### Reproducing media from torrents
-When it comes to torrents, the most important is to do not modify the data in the hard-drive, so you can continue seeding.
+When it comes to torrents, the most important is to do not modify the data in order to continue seeding.

 With this software you can:
 + Add a parent directory and create a recursive playlist.
 + Add multiple directories to a play list.

-And the software will filter only for the fully downloaded video files, and display them nicely in the interface.
-Also, it will discover new videos if you are still downloading the torrent.
+And the software will filter only the fully downloaded video files, display them nicely in the interface, and give you a streaming platform feeling.

+Also, if there are multiple seasons, or you have many episodes to download, it will automatically discover the new videos.

 ### Organizing data from a hard-drive
 The software is great for organizing data from a hard-drive.

-You can add for example, the root directory of the hard-drive as a playlist path, and set it as recursive.
+For example, you can add the root directory of the hard-drive as a playlist path, and set it as recursive.
 The software will then scan the whole hard-drive and create a playlist with all the videos.
 This will allow you to:
-+ Identify all the videos (and their paths)
++ Identify all the videos (and their paths).
 + Identify the duplicated videos.
 + Rename the videos.

+## How to Install

 > **NOTE: THE PLAYER IS CURRENTLY UNDER DEVELOPMENT,
-> and the first stable version is not yet released.**
+> and the first stable version is not yet released** [more info](https://github.com/rsm-gh/phantom-player/blob/master/usr/share/doc/phantom-player/DevNotes.md).
-> The remaining work can be read [here](https://github.com/rsm-gh/phantom-player/blob/master/usr/share/doc/phantom-player/DevNotes.md).

-## How to Install

 1. Download the [stable branch](https://github.com/rsm-gh/phantom-player/archive/master.zip).
 2. Install the dependencies: